 California Consumer Privacy Act (CCPA) entitles California residents to certain rights with regard to their PI.
 Those rights have been incorporated into this Privacy Statement.

 We do not sell personal information.

 How to Contact Us

 You may make any of the above requests by using the contact information below:

 P.O.
 Box 6245

 You may also contact us at the above if you have questions about this Privacy Statement.

 If you wish to raise a complaint on how we have handled your PI, you can contact our Data Protection Officer at firstname.lastname@example.org, who will investigate the matter.

-If you are not satisfied with our response or believe we are not processing your PI in accordance with the law, you can register a complaint with a relevant regulatory authority (e.g., in the EU, a Data Protection Authority).
+If you are not satisfied with our response or believe we are not processing your PI in accordance with the law, you can register a complaint with a relevant regulatory authority (e.g., a Data Protection Authority or Attorney General).